 401(k) Eligibility Requirements for Enrollment

-Service Requirement Caveat: If a plan opts for the time-elapsed method, then the plan is subject to “service spanning” rules.
-These rules mean that if an employee was hired, left without completing a year of service, and then returned after less than a year from their termination date - that employee would now be eligible for participation provided enough time has passed from their original date of hire and their return date.
+If a 401(k) plan offers a time-elapsed method, then it’s subject to a “service spanning” rule.
+This rule means that if an employee quits or is terminated without completing a year of service, and is rehired less than a year from their separation date, they would be eligible for participation, provided enough time has passed from their original date of hire and their return date.

 401(k) Eligibility and Employee Entry Dates